ionos-deploy-now/documentation/content/docs/git-integration.md

 ## v2 (projects created from 11/2022)

 An orchestration workflow in `.github/workflows/[project-name]-orchestration.yaml` runs the build steps specified in `.github/workflows/[project-name]-build.yaml` and triggers `.github/workflows/deploy-to-ionos.yaml` for the deployment.
-This decoupled set up enables `Multi Deployments` in addition to `Staging Deployments`.
+This decoupled set up enables [Multi Deployments](/docs/multi-deployments) in addition to [Staging Deployments](/docs/staging-deployments).

 ~~~mermaid
 flowchart LR